Waterproof an iPhone on a Budget with a Zip Lock Bag

 While this may seem like a rather funny tip, but it’s actually really useful and I’ve already found myself using it a few times around the house for both the iPad and iPhone.
 Obviously you should make sure the seal on the ziplock bag is very strong, or else your iPhone will drown and end up with liquid damage.
 Don’t let that happen, but if it does, here’s how to save the iPhone from water damage.

-Heads up to First & 20 for the picture.
+Heads up to First & 20 for the iPhone picture, and to Eliza V for iPad.